krenalis/krenalis/doc/src/developers/file-storage.md

 ### About the Connector

-The `FileInfo` type describes information about the file storage connector:
+The `FileStorageInfo` type describes information about the file storage connector:

 - `Name`: short name, typically the name of the storage.
 For example, "S3", "HTTP", "SFTP", etc.

-- `SourceDescription`: brief description of the connector when the connector is used as a source.
-It should complete the sentence "Add an action to ...".

-- `DestinationDescription`: brief description of the connector when the connector is used as a destination.
-It should complete the sentence "Add an action to ...".

 - `Icon`: icon in SVG format representing the file type.
 Since it's embedded in HTML pages, it's best to be minimized.